maridasi47500/redesigned-octo-i18n/README.md

 🧭 About the Project
 i18n Global Identity is not a social app, not a language tool, and not a gossip hub.
 It is a journey inward and across borders—an app where you set yourself as 1 of 2, 1 of 3, or 1 of 4, without needing to explain, justify, or conform.

-This is not for denouncing or pretending.

-It doesn't ask you to tolerate—because there's nothing to argue.

-It’s judgeless, not about knowing, and never about labeling others.

-It is not especially accessible, and not driven by translation—yet it lives in several languages.

 🔍 What It Offers
 🌍 A place to set your identity—freely, softly, cryptically.